xcart/xcart-docs/_pages/kb_en/migration/migration-from-xcart4/index.md

 layout: article_with_sidebar
 updated_at: '2019-05-20 16:26 +0400'
 identifier: ref_5dhQpiRl
-title: Migration from X-Cart 4 to X‑Cart 5
+title: "Migration from X-Cart 4 to X‑Cart\_5"
 order: 20
 published: true
 redirect_from: